Shotkit shares essential gear for landscape photography

 Dropping the camera is inevitable, particularly when working on muddy or icy terrain, so you’ll want one built from a solid metal alloy body.

 A camera rain cover is also worth packing for additional peace of mind.
-A rain cover takes up minimal space in your camera bag and allows you to continue shooting in heavier rain.
+A rain cover takes up minimal space in your camera bag and allows you to continue in heavier rain.

 A selection of lenses

-Landscapes and the wilderness offer opportunities for outstanding photographs, so taking a selection of great lenses allows you to capitalize on as many opportunities as possible.
+Landscapes and the wilderness offer many opportunities for outstanding photographs, so taking a selection of great lenses allows you to capitalize on as many opportunities as possible.

 While the best lenses for landscape photography are subjective, here are some of my suggestions for great lenses to consider adding to your kit.